-How it really was?
-Not unlike the various and often controversial reconstructions of the beginnings of Christianity presented by the different early Christian authors, my own answer to this question is also a subjective reconstruction.
-Jan Bremmer inspired me to write this final outlook and give it the title "How it really was?".
-Of course, the question mark already indicates that this is a slight irony to perpetuate the often misunderstood dictum of the great historian Ranke.
-If no one in early Christianity was interested in a historical idea of the beginnings of Christianity, can we work out our own picture of those beginnings on the basis of such evidence?
-Such a picture, already because of the nature of the testimonies, cannot inscribe itself in the "classical ideal of historicism", but, as has become abundantly clear in the preceding pages, sketch the past "in the mode of the present" and indeed "in interpreted and selected" perception, and must interpret the past itself as an open beginning.
+What were these beginnings really like?
+Like the various and often controversial reconstructions of the beginnings of Christianity presented by the different early Christian authors, my own answer to this question is also a subjective reconstruction.
+Jan Bremmer inspired me to write this final outlook and give it the title “What was it really like?”
+Of course, the question mark already indicates that this is a slight irony, in reference the often misunderstood dictum of the great historian Ranke.
+If no author in early Christianity was interested in gaining a historical idea of the beginnings of the movement, can we work out our own picture of them on the basis of such evidence?
+Such a picture, even just because of the nature of the testimonies, cannot inscribe itself in the “classical ideal of historicism,” but, as has become abundantly clear in the preceding pages, can only sketch the past “in the mode of the present” and indeed “in interpreted and selected” perception, and must therefore interpret the past itself as an open beginning.

-I am not only returning to a common level with New Testament research, but also to the starting point, the wish of my Cambridge colleague James Carleton-Paget, to present the consequences of my previous research on early Christianity.
-I do not want to refuse to do so, even if I explicitly point out the hypothetical construction of this idea.
+I am not only returning to common ground with New Testament research, but also to the starting point of this work – the wish of my colleague at Cambridge, James Carleton-Paget, that I present the results of my previous research on early Christianity.
+I do not wish to refuse to do so, even if I explicitly point out the hypothetical nature of these ideas.

-If we do not get behind Markion's testimonies, I will start with him.
-As I tried to demonstrate in an earlier post, Markion seems to me to have come from a Hellenistic-Jewish milieu; Adolf von Harnack already placed him close to Jewish proselytes.
-Who else would have such detailed knowledge of the Jewish scriptures and a passion for their interpretation, even if he emerged with an idiosyncratic opinion of them?
-Who else would be deeply touched by two other Jews, first of all by Paul and his writings, and presumably through them by the words and deeds of the Jesus named in those writings, whom he reveres as prophet and Messiah, Christ?
+If we do not get behind Marcion’s testimonies, I will start with him.
+As I tried to demonstrate in an earlier post, Marcion seems to me to have come from a Hellenistic-Jewish milieu; Adolf von Harnack already placed him close to Jewish proselytes.
+Who else would have such detailed knowledge of the Jewish scriptures and a passion for their interpretation, even if he came up with idiosyncratic interpretations of them?
+Who else would be deeply touched by two other Jews, first of all by Paul and his writings, and presumably through them by the words and deeds of the Jesus portrayed in those writings, the Christ revered as a prophet and Messiah?

-The fact that we cannot go back beyond the years of the Jewish revolt under Bar Kokhba and also hear and read for the first time afterwards about Christian teachers in Rome, indeed that at the same time as Markion there was evidently a transfer of teachers from Asia Minor and Greece to Rome after this Jewish war of the years 132 to 135, and we can recognise a rapidly flourishing Christian literature from this time onwards, indicates that this Jewish war represented a socio-political situation in which Jewish as well as Roman life was faced with new, extraordinary challenges and corresponding innovative impulses were triggered.
-This is not to say that these conditions were without preconditions.
-History rarely develops in leaps and bounds, even if there was (and still is) a tendency in historiography to highlight caesuras and mark certain moments of cultural thrusts.
+The fact that we cannot go back before the years of the Jewish revolt under Bar Kokhba (132–135 AD), and only hear and read about Christian teachers in Rome for the first time after it, and indeed that in Marcion’s time there was evidently a transfer of teachers from Asia Minor and Greece to Rome and we can recognize a rapidly flourishing Christian literature from this time onwards, indicates that this Jewish war created a socio-political situation in which Jewish as well as Roman life was faced with new, extraordinary challenges, and corresponding innovative impulses were activated.
+This is not to say that these events had no other preconditions.
+History rarely develops in leaps and bounds, even if there was (and still is) a tendency in historiography to highlight breaking points and mark certain moments of cultural thrusts.